• Skip to primary navigation

 After 20 minutes, you’ll reach the top of Barrenjoey Head, with the lighthouse marking the end of your uphill climb.

-From here you’ll have unspoiled views of barren outcrops in the distance as you look onto the central coast on the far left, and Palm Beach on the far right with Ku-ring-gai National Park behind you.
+From here, you’ll have unspoiled views of barren outcrops in the distance as you look onto the central coast on the far left.
+Palm Beach is on the far right, and Ku-ring-gai National Park will be behind you.

-If you’re doing the Palm Beach lighthouse walk between May and October, keep an eye out for the humpback whales and this is one of the best places to see them.
+If you’re doing the Barrenjoey Headland walk between May and October, keep an eye out for the humpback whales, and this is one of the best places to see them.

 Barrenjoey Lighthouse in Palm Beach, Sydney